whatnick/datacube-index/README.rst

 which accept URI/GLOB parameters and product name(s) to index into a default datacube.
 These utilities include:

+#. **bootstrap-odc.sh** : Shell script to consume URL based metadata and product catalogs and bootstrap a datacube.
 #. **s3-to-dc** : Index from S3 storage to a Datacube database.
 #. **thredds-to-dc** : Index from Thredds server to a Datacube database.